-SW341 PSYCHOSOCIAL INTERVENTION WITH INDIVIDUALS (4).
-An examinination of the knowledge, values, and skills commonly used in direct practice with individuals by social workers and similar professionals in the fields of counseling, psychology, and criminal justice.
-Emphasis is on both understanding the dynamics of the professional helping process and on the development of specific skills, such as: interviewing, ethical decision-making, assessment, contracting, and case documentation.
-Prerequisites: CJ130, PY130, SW130 or SY130, and junior or senior standing.
+Interventions with Individuals SW341: An examination of the knowledge, values, and skills commonly used in direct practice with individuals by social workers and similar professionals in the fields of counseling, psychology, and criminal justice.
+Emphasis is on both understanding the dynamics of the professional helping process and on the development of specific skills, such as: interviewing, ethical decision-making, assessments, goal planning, and case documentation.